 Introduction

 In this chapter, the study objectives were achieved as discussed and compared to the findings found in previous research.
-Based on the findings of this study, conclusions were drawn.
-In addition, strategies needed to address the problems were recommended.
-Areas for further studies are high-lighted through the study summarizing the studies limitations.
+Based on this study’s findings, conclusions were drawn.
+In addition, strategies to address the problems were recommended.
+Areas for further study are highlighted throughout the study, summarising the study’s limitations.

 Achievement of Study Objectives

-The first objective was to determine the level of which project team members’ implement their prescribed roles at the concept and viability stage, this was achieved by comparing what the respective councils prescribe with practice.
-The study found that the level of which project team members’ implement their prescribed roles and responsibilities during the concept and viability stage are relatively low.
-Through qualitative content analysis it was found that the type of functions with the highest level of fulfilment are design related and the type of functions with the lowest level of fulfilment are contractual and regulation.
+The first objective was to determine the level at which project team members implement their prescribed roles and responsibilities at the concept and viability stage; this was achieved by comparing what the respective councils prescribe with practice.
+The study found that this level is relatively low.
+Through qualitative content analysis it was found that the type of functions with the highest level of fulfilment are design related and the types of functions with the lowest level of fulfilment are contractual and regulation.
 These results reinforce the need to overcome existing organisational and behavioural barriers if further improvements in project performance are to be fully realised.
 (Egan, 1998; Latham, 1994; Jylhä & Junnila, 2014;Roulac et al., 2006).

-The second objective was to appraise known digital tools of integration and collaboration used by the various team members, this was achieved by rating the level of implementation per group.
-The team`s overall rating for their level of implementing the proposed tools and techniques are relatively low.
+The second objective was to appraise known digital tools of integration and collaboration used by the various team members.
+This was achieved by rating the level of implementation per group.
+The team`s overall rating for their level of implementing the proposed tools and techniques is relatively low.
 The tools and techniques that are implemented throughout the group are common practice and part of one`s general office software package.
 The tools lacking implementation indicates which socio-cognitive factors might undermine team collaboration in project coalitions.
-Forgues, et al. (2008) suggest that these factors are; firstly, the lack of self-regulation, where team members duplicate each other`s work, fail to resolve many problems quickly or to anyone’s satisfaction, secondly, not sharing information held by individuals, thirdly, knowledge boundaries that specialised knowledge creates and lastly, cognitive inertia paradoxically caused by both compartmentalization and groupthink modes of thinking by for experts within the team context.
+Forgues, et al. (2008) suggest that these factors are; firstly, the lack of self-regulation, where team members duplicate each other`s work, and fail to resolve many problems quickly or to anyone’s satisfaction; secondly, not sharing information held by individuals; thirdly, knowledge boundaries that specialised knowledge creates; and lastly, cognitive inertia, paradoxically caused by both compartmentalization and groupthink modes of thinking by experts within the team context.

-Conclusion on the overall Research
+Conclusion of the Overall Research

-The misalignment between the prescribed and practice suggest that there is a disconnect between the regulative authorities` theoretical understanding of the project design delivery processes and the actual processes.
-Contractual relations are based on this understanding resulting in teams where members are driven to achieve their individual goals and not focusing on creating value for the client (Forgues et al., 2008; Pikas et al., 2015).
+The misalignment between what is prescribed and actual practice suggests that there is a disconnect between the regulative authorities` theoretical understanding of the project design delivery processes and the actual processes.
+Contractual relations are based on this understanding, resulting in teams where members are driven to achieve their individual goals instead of focusing on creating value for the client (Forgues et al., 2008; Pikas et al., 2015).
 A conscious effort to understand and improve the context in which teams operate is conducive to better collaboration and essential for an improvement in development design delivery process efficiency (Pikas et al., 2016).
 Knowledge boundaries can be bridged through the use of collaborative tools (Shen et al., 2008).
 The study`s appraisal of the level of implementation of digital collaborative tools used by the various team members underlined areas in need of improvement within the Northern Johannesburg context.
-These Include real time project communication, transparent project information, online management services and collaborative cost estimation.
+These areas include real time project communication, transparent project information, online management services and collaborative cost estimation.

 Implications